We all have questions. Here are answers to some common questions we receive. Send us an email if yours isn't on our list.

 Please check out our "product help page and user forum" --> Coming Soon!

-The EMG SpikerBox has circuit protection on all inputs and outputs and has true differential amplification to isolate the noisy muscle electrical signal through the skin.
+The Muscle SpikerBox has circuit protection on all inputs and outputs and has true differential amplification to isolate the noisy muscle electrical signal through the skin.
+The electrodes are also designed for use with humans.
 The gain and filter settings (1000x, 300-1200 Hz) are the same.

-Everything ships with batteries save our DIY kits.
+Everything ships with batteries save for our DIY kits.

 Experiments and Lesson Plans